ahembree/hms-docker/README.md

 If this is a fresh install of Ubuntu 18.04, just run ```setup.sh``` and it'll automatically remove old versions of Docker (if installed), add GPG keys and new Docker repo and install Docker, install docker-compose, mount a network share (CIFS or NFS) on boot by adding to ```/etc/fstab```, also appends the IP and hostname of containers to ```/etc/hosts``` (if you enter Y when prompted).

+## If you already have a Docker environment setup:
+1. Modify the entries in .env as described above to adapt it to your environment (such as ```DATAFOLDER``` and ```LOCALDOMAIN```)
-To run in the background as detached after container startup:
+2. To run in the background as detached after container startup:
 ```
 $ docker-compose up -d
 ```

-To run with container output for a bit of debugging:
+3. To run with container output for a bit of debugging (will kill containers on CTRL+C):
 ```
 $ docker-compose up
 ```